DoHyeon-Yoon/EasyAdbTools/README.md

 Reboot to Recover /
 Reboot to bootloader /
-Reboot in Fast Boot Mode
+Reboot in Fast Boot Mode /
+Use adb